Answers some of the most commonly asked questions about Nucleation Capital.

 Rather than standardize around one design and size, many people expect that there will be a number of commercial designs that energy buyers will be able to select from.
 These designs will come initially from fission developers, and have a variety of styles, sizes, cooling configurations and fuel types.
 However all of them are looking to use modular designs and as much mass production as possible to help speed construction, reduce costs and enable users to start small but increase generation capacity as needed.
 This will help buyers in differing geographies and with different energy demand profiles to select the type of unit that works best for them.
 Some of these designs will be well-suited to extracting unused energy from spent nuclear fuel—which is widely called “nuclear waste” but from which only about 5% of the inherent energy has been used.
 This will reduce our stockpiles of this material, our costs of maintaining it and reduce the need to extract new minerals for use as fuel.

-While nuclear innovation has been on the rebound for more than a decade, news from developers rarely gets covered by the mass media, so you may have to subscribe to an industry newsletter in order to stay abreast of what is going on.
-Additionally, there is something of a taboo among those who have been in the environmental movement a long time (which essentially covers about 90% of the leaders of large environmental groups), to never discuss positive developments for nuclear power.
+While nuclear innovation has been on the rebound for more than a decade, news from developers rarely gets covered by the mass media, so you may have to subscribe to an industry newsletter (ANS Nuclear SmartBrief, World Nuclear News, NuclearNewswire, etc.) in order to stay abreast of what is going on.
+Additionally, there appears something of a taboo among those who have been in the environmental movement a long time (which essentially covers most of the leaders of large environmental groups), to never discuss positive developments for nuclear power, as this would be detrimental to their fundraising.

 There’s a lot of work being done around the world to try to commercialize advanced nuclear designs.
 While there’s nothing stopping this development process, there is a lot that slows it down: mostly access to capital; access to a limited number of specialized test facilities; and the still nascent capabilities of nuclear regulators to grapple with the specific safety features of new designs.
 Together, these factors make nuclear development a slower process but access to sufficient capital would help expedite the process considerably for most all ventures.